leofuturer/eDrops3/README.md

 }
 Set-Alias edroprestart Edrop-Docker-Restart
 ```
-This creates three aliases named "edroprun", "edropstop", and "edropreset" that point to the run, stop, and reset commands for the docker backend respectively.
+This creates four aliases named "edroprun", "edropstop", "edropreset", and "edroprestart" that point to the run, stop, reset, and restart commands for the docker backend respectively.

 Note you may change the names of these aliases if you would like by modifying the `Set-Alias` line using the format `Set-Alias [alias name] [function name]`.